koucxz/blog-node/server/README.md

 - Use `npm test` to run unit test.
 - Use `npm run autod` to auto detect dependencies upgrade, see [autod](https://www.npmjs.com/package/autod) for more detail.

 [egg]: https://eggjs.org

+## sql

+- use local mySQL
+- backup in /mysqldump